 - Supporting all managers to foster an inclusive workplace and ensuring that they are trained in unconscious bias.

-- Encouraging the use of Nestlé’s paid parental leave program and flexible work policies in all Nestlé operating companies.
+- Encouraging the use of the gender neutral Nestlé Global Parental Support Policy and Nestlé Global Flexible Working Guideline in all Nestlé operating companies.

 - Enhancing mentoring and sponsorship programs to prepare high-potential women for senior executive positions.

 - Hiring and promoting more women in senior executive positions.

 - Reviewing results with senior leaders to promote gender balance and ensure progress.

 - Continuing our efforts to champion equal pay and eliminate conditions that create gender pay gaps (In September 2018, we pledged to accelerate the pace toward equal pay for equal work).

 - Reporting progress in Nestlé's Creating Shared Value and Sustainability Report.